Grid Fill Tool for Autodesk Maya 2025

 Adding the Offset

-Adding some number, or the offset, to both the starting endpoint i and opposite endpoint j, would rotate the edge by that number.
-I needed the modulo operator to help resolve to the actual indices, in case the adjusted indices wrapped to the opposite end of the list of selected vertices:
+Adding some number, or the offset, to both the starting endpoint i and opposite endpoint j, would rotate the edge by that number:

 def getIdx(idx, n):